Die Hard (franchise): Die Hard: Year One

 BOOM!
-Studios published an ongoing Die Hard comic series that serves as a prequel to the first movie, titled Die Hard: Year One.
+Studios published an ongoing Die Hard comic series that serves as a prequel to the first film, titled Die Hard: Year One.
 Its story is set in 1976 and follows John McClane as a rookie cop in the NYPD, and is scripted by Howard Chaykin.
 The first issue of Die Hard: Year One was released on September 30, 2009.
 Eight issues have been released, with the eighth released on April 12, 2010.